AdrianSkar/markdown/fcc_guide.md

 ·Run at [repl.it](https://repl.it/@AdrianSkar/Basic-JS-Golf-code)

  ## Code explanation
-Since we already have an array defined in the variable `names` we can take advantage of it and use it for our return statements using indexes (eg: `names[0] is the first one`.
+Since we already have an array defined in the variable `names` we can take advantage of it and use it for our return statements using indexes (eg: `names[0] is the first one`).
+That way, if you ever need to change a specific result you woudn't need to look for it inside the function, it'd be at the beginning, in your array.

 ### Resources